Moxio/sqlite-extended-api/README.md

 moxio/sqlite-extended-api
 =========================

-Exposes SQLite API's that are otherwise not available in PHP.
+Exposes SQLite APIs that are otherwise not available in PHP.
 You can connect to an SQLite database as you normally would using PHP's `PDO` extension, then use this library to call SQLite API methods that `PDO` does not offer (e.g. loading extensions).